 - If there is an emergency, how is it handled?
 For example, most dentists have agreements with other offices or referral services so you can be seen even when your dentist is not available.

-- What services are performed in the office and when would you need to see a specialist?
+- What common procedures are performed in the office and when would you need to see a specialist?

 - If you have a specific condition, ask if the dentist has experience in treating it.